springfall2008/batpred/docs/output-data.md

 ## Displaying output data

-Each predbat config item has an input_number or switch associated with it, you can find an auto-generated dashboard for your configuration in your AppDaemon configuration area under the filename **predbat_dashboard.yaml**.
+Each Predbat config item has an input_number or switch associated with it, you can find an auto-generated dashboard for your configuration in your AppDaemon configuration area under the filename **predbat_dashboard.yaml**.
 You will need to open that file in a Home Assistant file editor and copy the contents into a new dashboard page.

-You can also create a dashboard page using [dynamic-entities-card.yaml](dynamic-entities-card.yaml) for a dynamically created list of all predbat entities which groups the entities by type and is collapsed by default to prevent screen clutter.
+You can also create a dashboard page using [dynamic-entities-card.yaml](dynamic-entities-card.yaml) for a dynamically created list of all Predbat entities which groups the entities by type and is collapsed by default to prevent screen clutter.
 Requires lovelace-collapsable-cards ([https://github.com/RossMcMillan92/lovelace-collapsable-cards](https://github.com/RossMcMillan92/lovelace-collapsable-cards)) and lovelace-auto-entities ([https://github.com/thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities))